 Where is Ronald Beckley Now?

 Ronald Beckley doesn’t seem to have a very active social media presence.
 In any case, one can hope that he is doing well.
 Since he spoke out, DJ’s family as well as others have appreciated him for his candor.
-(Feature Image Credit: CBS News)
+DJ’s family still considered this to be a turning point in the case.
+DJ’s mother, Angella Henry said, “When Ronald Beckley did that, it was an answer to prayer.”

 Read More: Where is Aaron Hess Today?